x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/load-balancing.md

 Read more about the transport service in the topic, [Understanding the Transport service on Edge Transport servers](../../mail-flow/mail-flow.md#EdgeTransportService).

-## Protocols in Exchange 2016
+## Protocols in Exchange Server

 Beginning with Exchange 2016, all native Exchange clients use the HTTP protocol to connect to a designated service, with HTTP cookies provided to the user at log in which are encrypted using the Client Access services SSL certificate.
 A logged in user can resume the session on a different Mailbox server running Client Access services without reauthenticating.
 Servers using the same SSL certificate can decrypt the client authentication cookie.

 HTTP makes possible the use of service or application health checks in your Exchange network.
 Depending on your load balancer solution, you can implement health probes to check different components of your system.

 The effect of HTTP-only access for clients is that load balancing is simpler, too.
 If you wanted, you could use DNS to load balance your Exchange traffic.
 You would simply provide the client with the IP address of every Mailbox server, and the HTTP client would handle the chores.
 If an Exchange server fails, the protocol attempts to connect to another server.
-However, there are drawbacks to load balancing to DNS, discussed in the following section *Load balancing options in Exchange 2016*.
+However, there are drawbacks to load balancing to DNS, discussed in the following section *Load balancing options in Exchange Server*.

-Read more about HTTP and Exchange 2016 in the topic [MAPI over HTTP in Exchange 2016](../../clients/mapi-over-http/mapi-over-http.md).
+Read more about HTTP and Exchange Server in the topic [MAPI over HTTP in Exchange Server](../../clients/mapi-over-http/mapi-over-http.md).

-## Load balancing options in Exchange 2016
+## Load balancing options in Exchange Server

 In the example shown here, multiple servers configured in a database availability group (DAG) host the Mailbox servers running Client Access services.
 This provides high availability with a small Exchange server footprint.
 The client connects to the load balancer rather than directly to the Exchange servers.
 There is no requirement for load balancer pairs, however we recommend deploying in clusters to improve network resilience.